Folder and Document Permissions

 Access for each Sigma document can be shared, modified or revoked by either the individual document’s owner or an organization Admin.

-The document owner is initially its creator.
-However, admins do have the ability to reassign ownership when managing content permissions.
-Ownership may also be transferred to an admin if the original owner’s account has been deactivated.
+The document owner is initially its the member who created it.
+However, admins do have the ability to reassign ownership when managing content permissions (note the new owner must be shared the document first before they can be assigned ownership).Β Ownership may also be transferred to an admin if the original owner’s account has been deactivated.

 Permission Types